Optimizing the Return Process

 There’s also a new twist in eCommerce with “clienteling.”
-Whereas sales associates used to closely guard their “black book” of repeat customers, today “clienteling” takes the form of a software suite whereby customers’ past purchases are coupled with artificial intelligence to provide a 360-degree view of the customer.
-The system then offers product recommendations utilizing cross-selling and up-selling with the goal of reducing the eCommerce return rate.
+Whereas sales associates used to closely guard their “black book” of repeat customers, today, “clienteling” takes the form of a software suite whereby customers’ past purchases are coupled with artificial intelligence to provide a 360-degree view of the customer.
+The system then offers product recommendations utilizing cross-selling and up-selling to reduce the eCommerce return rate.

 Smart Lockers to Improve Customer Experience While Lowering Costs